 - Are you refreshed in the morning?

-These and other questions will help us identify the best approach to treating you.
+These along with several other questions will help us determine the ideal approach to treating you.

 Webmd.com.
 Light Exposure May Cut Production of Melatonin.
 Hendrick, Bill.
 January 19, 2011